JulianHayward/AzADServicePrincipalInsights/README.md

 The Build Service Account or Project Collection Build Service Account (which ever you use) requires __Contribute__ permissions on the repository (Project settings - Repos - Security)

-## Exexute as Service Principal / Application
+## Execute as Service Principal / Application

 #USER: 'Application (client) ID' of the App registration OR 'Application ID' of the Service Principal (Enterprise Application)
 #PASSWORD: Secret of the App registration